 She then machine-quilted close to the shapes through a thin layer of batting and through the self-fabric backing.
 The logo shape was of gold cord, hand-couched to the background.
 The whole piece measures 40”x45”, and was bound in black.
 A rod pocket allows it to hang on a rod from a pole made by Susan's father, a gifted woodworker.

-Our banner is displayed at each meeting, and is taken to any show that we mount.
+For many years our banner was displayed at each meeting, and taken to any show that we attended.
 We are very proud of it, as it was truly a group effort by Guild members.